Money isn't always everything

 2. When you'll enjoy a more favourable company culture

-You should determine a company's culture during your job search since it can play a huge role in your day-to-day satisfaction on the job.
+You should determine a company's culture during your job search since it can play a huge role in your day-to-day satisfaction in the job.
 This means that if taking a hit on salary means being happier at the office, it's probably a hit worth taking.
-Not being content with their company culture is actually the No. 1 reason younger workers quit their jobs today, so if you're offered the chance to work in an environment where employees are valued and respected, it pays to go for it.
+Not being content with their company culture is actually the main reason younger workers quit their jobs these days, so if you're offered the chance to work in an environment where employees are valued and respected, it pays to go for it.

 3. When there's ample room for growth

 Career growth should be a major factor in any job-related decision you make.
 Therefore, if you're offered a slightly lower salary by a company that's expanding rapidly and tends to promote workers internally, accepting that deal might pay off in the long run.

 How do you know what growth potential your company has?
-It's simple: Ask.
+It's simple: ask.
 Find out how many jobs the business has added over the past year and how many it plans to add in upcoming years.
-These are questions you're allowed to ask during a job interview, and if you have reason to believe you have more long-term potential at a company that's paying less at present, don't hesitate to join it.
+These are questions you're allowed to ask during a job interview and if you have reason to believe that you have more long-term potential at a company that's paying less at present, don't hesitate to join it.